Broad City: Critical reception

-Season 3 received positive reviews as well, with Metacritic giving it a score of 87 out of 100, based on reviews from 8 critics, indicating "universal acclaim".
-Ben Travers from Indiewire summarizes what he sees as the strengths of the first two episodes of season 3: "Each half-hour feels as free-wheeling and wild as Ilana so boldly is, but also as meticulously put-together as Abby [sic] strives to be ... the integration of its two creators attitudes into the core makeup of the series helps to illustrate how groundbreaking Broad City really is."
+Season three received positive reviews as well, with Metacritic giving it a score of 87 out of 100, based on reviews from eight critics.
+Ben Travers from Indiewire summarizes what he sees as the strengths of the first two episodes of season three: "Each half-hour feels as free-wheeling and wild as Ilana so boldly is, but also as meticulously put-together as Abby [sic] strives to be ... the integration of its two creators attitudes into the core makeup of the series helps to illustrate how groundbreaking Broad City really is".
 In 2016, Broad City placed 18th in Complex's best shows of the year, 15th on Den of Geek's list, and 14th on Esquire's mid-year list.

-Season 4 received positive reviews, with Metacritic giving it a score of 85 out of 100, based on reviews from 5 critics, indicating "universal acclaim".
+Season four received positive reviews, with Metacritic giving it a score of 85 out of 100, based on reviews from five critics.
 Rotten Tomatoes gave the season a rating of 100%, based on reviews from 23 critics, with the site's consensus: "Pizza and weird are always in season for Abbi and Ilana in their fourth, wintery year of Broad City's weed-infused escapades."
 NME named Broad City the 20th-best TV show of the year for 2017.

-The final season also received positive reviews, with Metacritic giving it a score of 80 out of 100, based on reviews from 5 critics, indicating "generally favourable reviews".
+The final season also received positive reviews, with Metacritic giving it a score of 80 out of 100, based on reviews from five critics.
 Rotten Tomatoes gave the season a rating of 100%, based on reviews from 25 critics, with the site's consensus: "Glazer and Jacobson give the people exactly what they want in Broad City's final season – relatable content, questionable intimacy, and ingenious escapades through the glorious squalor of IRL NYC."
 Broad City was named one of the best shows of the year by Junkee and "Stories" was named one of the best TV episodes of the year by Decider.

 Broad City appeared on many best of the decade lists for television.
 Vanity Fair named Broad City the ninth-best show of the decade and Rolling Stone named it the 28th best show of the decade.
 It was also named the 20th, 34th and 41st best show of the decade, by Junkee, The A.V.
 Club and Film School Rejects, respectively.
 The Guardian named Broad City the 96th best TV show of the 21st century.
 The Advocate named the show the 15th-"Most Important LGBTQ TV Show" of the decade.

 The show has been named as an influence on similar shows, such as PEN15 and Tuca & Bertie.